Salma22C/AIprojects/README.md

 - **Multi-format Support:** Process text from PDFs, DOCX files, plain text, and CSV files.
 - **User-Friendly Interface:** Powered by Streamlit for seamless interaction.

-### FAQ Chatbot for Café by Mars
-- **Pre-defined Contextual Responses:** Handles frequently asked questions about café hours, menu, location, contact details, specials, and more.
-- **Keyword Matching:** Matches user queries with relevant responses based on keywords.
-- **Default Responses:** Provides a polite fallback response if the input is unclear.

 ## Getting Started